h3abionet/h3agwas/manuals/qc.md

 *   `batch_col`: the column label of the file to be used.
 *   `phenotype`: default is 'false'.
 If you are doing batch analysis you may wish to show how different sub-groups perform in QC with respect to the batch.
 You will then specify a PLINK-style phenotype file (with labels as the first name).
 For example, if you have a multi-site project, you may choose to use the site information as a phenotype.
 Other possibilities are sex and self-identified group.
 If you specify "false" or 0, no categorisation will be done.
 * `pheno_col` is the column label of the column in  the phenotype file which should be used.
+*  `case_control`
+ * default `--data` or `--phenotype` if `case_control_col` is intialise
-*  `case_control` : This is the name of a PLINK-style phenotype file with labels in the first line.
+ * This is the name of a PLINK-style phenotype file with labels in the first line.
 This is a compulsory parameter.
 The QC process uses the case/control status of individuals.
 A principal component analysis is done.
 We do not expect typically overall that there will be difference between cases and controls.
 The PC-analysis tests that this is so.
 Of course, you need to apply your mind to the result as YMMV.
 If your study has several case/control categories, choose an appropriate one that will give insight.
 If you only have continuous measures (e.g., BMI), then discretise and make an artificial case-control category.
 Remember, this is for QC purposes not to find interesting biology.
   * `case_control_col`: this is the label of the column.
 * `high_ld_regions_fname`: this is optional -- it is a list of regions which are in very high LD -- and are exclude when checking for relationships (https://www.cog-genomics.org/plink/1.9/filter#mrange_id).
 Provide either absolute file path or relative to where you are running.
 In a previous version this was relative to input_dir, which is not right.
 See [https://genome.sph.umich.edu/wiki/Regions_of_high_linkage_disequilibrium_(LD)](https://genome.sph.umich.edu/wiki/Regions_of_high_linkage_disequilibrium_(LD)) for a discussion.